dataqueso/navigating-ml/_posts/2018-11-08-level1_practice.md

     - Use the URL option when opening up a new notebook in Azure Notebooks
     - Or, download by right clicking on "Raw" and "Save link as..."
     - Re-implement the MLP with `sklearn`

-## Moving On

-Now it is time to move on to Level 2 Preparation.

 ## Additional Help